andrewholzbrook/suffixes/docs/DESIGN.md

 The goals of this application are thus:

-- Enable architectural efficiency by applying suffix naming strategies when following [DDD](https://en.wikipedia.org/wiki/Domain-driven_design).
+- Improve architectural clarity and efficiency in [DDD](https://en.wikipedia.org/wiki/Domain-driven_design) projects through consistent management of suffix naming strategies.

 # Potential Future Extensions / Major Features